tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 ## Definition of the envelope is very vague and controversial.
 What's the relationship with the conventional amplitude modulation?
-We made more explicit that a general definition of envelope is still an open question in the literature, adding recent citations that corroborate this.
+We made more explicit that a general definition of the envelope of a digital signal is still an open question in the literature, adding recent citations that corroborate this.

+We added a general definition for the envelope of a family of curves, that led to a complete rewrite of the metric used to assess the general quality of envelopes, based on the construction of a reference envelope from the approximation of this formal definition to the discrete case.

 ## For the proposed "Equivalent Circle Approach", an acceptable mathematical background and justification is missing.